 A hypothetical Market Participant has a Material Portfolio including a 105 MW gasfired peaking generator.
-The Market Participant expects to clear as the marginal plant in the Real-Time Market for energy for 60 MW and cost of is \$96.80/MWh.
+The Market Participant expects to clear as the marginal plant in the Real-Time Market for energy for 60 MW and at a cost of \$96.80/MWh for those 60MW.

-If it offered its Price-Quantity Pair offers in the Real-Time Market for energy in a manner consistent with a profit-maximising Market Participant, and based off correct technical information, it would make a single Price-Quantity Pair offer in the Real-Time Market for energy of 105 MW at \$96.80/MWh, based on expected electricity production of 60 MW.
+If it offered its Price-Quantity Pair offers in the Real-Time Market for energy in a manner consistent with an Economic Price Offer and based off correct technical information, it would make a single Price-Quantity Pair offer in the Real-Time Market for energy of 105 MW at \$96.80/MWh, based on expected electricity production of 60 MW.